Shlubka/dotfiles/README.md

 if os-prober and grub do not find the windows partition, try to mount the partition with the windows bootloader and run os-prober and reconfigure grub

 applied software:
-fish, neofetch, kitty, nvim, hyprpaper, sway-lock-effects, pywal, wofi, waybar
+fish, neofetch, kitty, nvim, hyprpaper, sway-lock-effects, pywal, wofi, waybar, wlogout, pfetch